Nitya-NP/AdventureGame-/README.md

 # AdventureGame- Nitya
 Adventure Game, A simple C# console adventure game where the player explores rooms, collects items, and tries to reach the prince.
+This was one of my highschool projects.

 ---